GitWahome/Data-Sctructures-and-Algorithms/Elevator_Simulation/Elevator_Simulation.md

   """
   def spawn_passengers(self):
     for flo in range(self.num_floors):
+      pass_bunch = self.initiate(start = True, start_pass = 0, occupancy = self.capacity,
+                                 floor = self.location)
-      pass_bunch = self.initiate(start = True, start_pass = 0, occupancy = self.capacity,  floor = self.location)#At the start, the starting passengers are 0, we spawn with full capacity and spawn as false
+    #At the start, the starting passengers are 0, we spawn with full capacity and spawn as false
       if self.log:
         print(f"Picked up {len(pass_bunch)} passengers on floor {flo}, empty space = {self.capacity - len(pass_bunch)}")
       #if the first floor is empty, it moves to the second and does the same:
       if len(pass_bunch) == 0:#We move up floors if the starting bunch is 0. we move up.
+        """
-        #I was going to implement the logic such that we keep going up and when up we start going down if no passenger is found but the probability of that happening is so low at out capacity
-        #The code section would be almost vestigial at that point.
+        I was going to implement the logic such that we keep going up and when up we start going down if no passenger is found but the probability of that happening is so low at out capacity The code section would be almost vestigial at that point.
 There will always be someone to be picked up in the up movement and they would initiate the motion.
+        """
         self.move_up()
       else:
         break